Screenshot of Hero section

 I facilitated a workshop in order to figure out which pages to have, what sections to have on each page, and the visual style direction.
 We were three people in total.

 A screenshot from Figjam.
-Three people have three note-its each, in them are written two truths and one lie.
+Three people have three post-it-notes each, in them are written two truths and one lie.

 I decided to begin with an icebreaker for the team to wake up their creative brains.